JPEG Compressor

 Q. How is this different from TinyPNG or other compressors?

-Most compressors like TinyPNG, iLoveIMG, or Squoosh upload your files to a remote server for processing.
-Our tool does everything in your browser — your images never leave your device.
+Most compressors upload your files to a remote server for processing.
+Our tool does everything in your browser, so your images never leave your device.

-Beyond privacy, we offer features no other compressor has: a live quality slider with real-time before-and-after preview, compress to exact file size (KB, MB, or percentage), format conversion during compression, custom resize, file renaming, and HEIC support for iPhone photos.
+Beyond privacy, we offer features no other jpg compressor has: a live quality slider with real-time before-and-after preview, compress to exact file size (KB, MB, or percentage), image format converter during compression, custom resize, file renaming, and HEIC support for iPhone photos.
 All free, no limits.

 Q. Can I compress images to a specific file size like 100 KB or 200 KB?